 Child-safe disinfectant wipes make the perfect choice for wiping over the toy once you have dried the weak bleach solution.
 Choose a variety suitable for all-purpose cleaning and baby toys.

-- Ideal for high chairs, toys, tables, crib rails, glass and more
+- USE ANYWHERE TO CLEAN TOUGH MESSES: Ideal for high chairs, toys, tables, crib rails, glass and more

 Some useful tools to help clean the toys and get into those hard-to-reach areas include cotton buds and cotton balls.
 The areas around buttons need particular attention, and cotton buds may help you efficiently sanitize the toy.